Hakan Çalhanoğlu

-He began his career at German second division club Karlsruher SC in 2010 and moved to top-flight side Hamburg two years later, spending another season back at his first club on loan.
+Çalhanoğlu began his career at German second division club Karlsruher SC in 2010 and moved to top-flight side Hamburger SV two years later, spending another season back at his first club on loan.
 His performance in his first Bundesliga season earned him a €14.5 million transfer to Bayer Leverkusen in 2014.
 He played for three seasons there, totalling 28 goals in 115 official appearances.
-In 2017, he signed for Milan for an initial €20 million fee.
-In the summer of 2021, he joined city rivals Inter Milan on a free transfer.
+In 2017, Çalhanoğlu signed for AC Milan for an initial €20 million fee, before joining city rivals Inter on a free transfer in the summer of 2021.

-Born in Germany, Çalhanoğlu opted to represent Turkey at international level, from under-16 level onwards.
-He made his senior debut in 2013 and was part of their squad at UEFA Euro 2016 and Euro 2020.
+Born in Germany, Çalhanoğlu represents Turkey at international level, from under-16 level onwards.
+He made his senior debut in 2013, and was part of their squad at the UEFA European Championship in 2016, 2020 and 2024.

 Club career

 Karlsruher SC

-Born in Mannheim, Baden-Württemberg, Çalhanoğlu began his career with Karlsruher SC in the 2.
+Born in Mannheim, Baden-Württemberg, Germany, Çalhanoğlu began his career with Karlsruher SC in the 2.
 Bundesliga in February 2012 after he was promoted from the under-19 team, although they were relegated to the 3.
 Liga at the end of his first season.
 He signed a four-year deal to join Hamburger SV in the 2012 summer transfer window, being loaned back to Karlsruhe for another season.
 In that season on loan, he helped the team win the third division and return to the second tier.